If you’ve been arrested after hours, call or text: (520) 653-7532

 These penalties can be increased if aggravating factors are present, such as causing serious bodily injury or if the defendant has prior criminal convictions.
 Additionally, under Arizona law, sentences for armed robbery may include mandatory minimum prison terms and the possibility of consecutive sentencing for multiple offenses.

-It’s important to consult with a qualified criminal defense attorney for specific legal advice regarding armed robbery charges in Arizona, as each case may present unique circumstances that could impact potential outcomes.
+It's important to consult with ax experienced criminal defense attorney like those at South & Wright for specific legal advice regarding armed robbery charges in Arizona, as each case may present unique circumstances that could impact potential outcomes.